InseeFr/Lunatic-Model/README.md

 ## Documentation

-Documentation can be found in the [docs](https://github.com/InseeFr/Lunatic-Model/tree/master/docs) folder and browsed [online](https://inseefr.github.io/Lunatic-Model).
+Documentation can be found in the [`docs`](https://github.com/InseeFr/Lunatic-Model/tree/master/docs) folder.